crusher-dev/documentation/docs/reference/api/java-embedded.md

 description: Java embedded API reference documentation.
 ---

-QuestDB is written in Java and can be used as any other Java library.
+Crusher is written in Java and can be used as any other Java library.
 Moreover, it is a single JAR with no additional dependencies.

-To include QuestDB in your project, use the following:
+To include Crusher in your project, use the following:

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"